Is serial killer in Stockton, California also 'Duck Walk Killer' who terrorized Rogers Park?

 CBS 13 compared surveillance videos of the suspects, and the similarities between the men are striking.
 Both were wearing all black, their heads and faces covered, and their walk is almost exactly alike.

-"Over and over and over we heard 'pay attention to the gate, the gate...the walk' and it struck a chord.
-This week, when detectives in Chicago saw the video out of Northern California, and again it was 'pay attention to the gate," Edwards told the station.
+"Over and over and over we heard 'pay attention to the gait, the gait...the walk' and it struck a chord.
+This week, when detectives in Chicago saw the video out of Northern California, and again it was 'pay attention to the gait," Edwards told the station.

 Now, both police departments are trying to determine whether the killers are the same person.